 - Assurance of Quality: The OEM part you are replacing is going to be exactly the same and work the same way as the one you are installing.
-This is going to ensure that there are no problems after installment, giving you a peace of mind.
+This is going to ensure that there are no problems after the installment, giving you peace of mind.

 - Has a Warranty: Most car manufacturers back up their OEM parts with a 1-year warranty.
 And if you get your vehicle repaired at the dealer, they will usually have a warranty on the labor as well.